 In December 2004 the Financial Accounting Standards Board issued two FASB Staff Positions-FSP FAS 109-1, Application of FASB Statement 109 "Accounting for Income Taxes" to the Tax Deduction on Qualified Production Activities Provided by the American Jobs Creation Act of 2004, and FSP FAS 109-2 Accounting and Disclosure Guidance for the Foreign Earnings Repatriation Provision within the American Jobs Creation Act of 2004.
 Neither of these affected the Company as it does not participate in the related activities.

 In December 2004, the FASB issued SFAS No.153, "Exchanges of Nonmonetary Assets, an amendment of APB Opinion No. 29, Accounting for Nonmonetary Transactions."
 The amendments made by Statement 153 are based on the principle that exchanges of nonmonetary assets should be measured based on the fair value of the assets exchanged.
 Further, the amendments eliminate the narrow exception for nonmonetary exchanges of similar productive assets and replace it with a broader exception for exchanges of nonmonetary assets that do not have commercial substance.
-Previously, Opinion 29 required that the accounting for an exchange of a productive asset for a similar productive asset or an equivalent interest in the same or similar productive asset should be based on the recorded amount of the asset relinquished.
-Opinion 29 provided an exception to its basic measurement principle (fair value) for exchanges of similar productive assets.
+Previously, Opinion 29 required that the accounting for an exchange of a productive asset for a similar productive asset or an equivalent interest in the same or similar productive assets.
 The Board believes that exception required that some nonmonetary exchanges, although commercially substantive, be recorded on a carryover basis.
 By focusing the exception on exchanges that lack commercial substance, the Board believes this Statement produces financial reporting that more faithfully represents the economics of the transactions.
 The Statement is effective for nonmonetary asset exchanges occurring in fiscal periods beginning after June 15, 2005.
 Earlier application is permitted for nonmonetary asset exchanges occurring in fiscal periods beginning after the date of issuance.
 The provisions of this Statement shall be applied prospectively.
 We have evaluated the impact of the adoption of SFAS 153, and do not believe the impact will be significant to our company's overall results of operations or financial position.